Earn $350 with two new eligible registered plans.*

 What is the minimum down payment in Canada?

-For anyone buying a home, this is a really important step.
-A down payment is the amount of money that you need upfront to put towards the home to supplement your mortgage.
-The minimum down payment is between 5% and 20% of the purchase price.
+A down payment is the amount of money that you need to pay upfront towards the home purchase price before you get your mortgage loan.
+The minimum down payment requirements is between 5% and 20% of the purchase price.

 What you need to put down initially depends on the amount of the purchase price.
-Here is the breakdown of the minimum down payment:
+Here is the breakdown of the minimum down payment requirements effective December 15, 2024:

 • For homes priced $500,000 or less: 5% minimum down payment